2007 Virginia elections

 Virginia's 2007 state elections were held on November 6, 2007.
 Voters elected all 100 members of the Virginia House of Delegates to two-year terms ending in 2009, and all 40 members of the Virginia Senate to four-year terms ending in 2011.
-There were also elections for local offices (such as Board of Supervisors and Clerk of the Circuit Court) in most counties.
+There were also elections for local offices (such as the Board of Supervisors and Clerk of the Circuit Court) in most counties.
 Occurring simultaneously were local elections in some counties.

-In general, the Democrats emphasized transportation and the grid lock within the Republican-controlled Virginia General Assembly.
+In general, the Democrats emphasized transportation and the gridlock within the Republican-controlled Virginia General Assembly.
 The Democrats ran a statewide coordinated "21/51" campaign seeking to regain control of both the House and the Senate.
 The Republicans emphasized the need to take local actions against illegal immigration.

 State Senate

 Previous to the election, Virginia's Senate consisted of 23 Republicans and 17 Democrats.
 Democrats defeated three incumbent Senators and won an open Republican seat to take control of the Senate by a 21 to 19 majority.